tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

   * Response.result: NOT_COMPLIANT
   * Response.comment: prov:wasAttributedTo does not match expected format (trailing slash not allowed)

 **Critical Thinking:** Both those defining a test and implementers must consider "pitfalls for the naive", and the domain experts defining a test are likely to percieve a different set of pitfalls from developers implementing a test.
-Multiple iterations and a conversation mediated by test validation data is necessary for developing a robust test description.
+Multiple iterations and a conversation mediated by test conformance testing data is necessary for developing a robust test description.

 See also:
-* [Validation Test Implementations](../guide/implementers/index.md#8-validating-test-implementations-normative) in the BDQ Implementer's Guide.
+* [Conformance Testing Implementations](../guide/implementers/index.md#8-conformance-testing-implementations-normative) in the BDQ Implementer's Guide.

 ### 7.4 Execution Frameworks (non-normative)